framework-one/framework-one.github.io/source/documentation/index.markdown

 When you access the application now, it should say `Hello anonymous!` but if you put `?name=Sean` on the URL, it should say `Hello Sean!` The request context passed to the controller method contains all the URL and form variables from the browser and is also made available to the view directly, as `rc`.

-See the `hellocontroller` example in the `examples` folder which is this simple controller example.
+See the `3hellocontroller` example in the `examples` folder which is this simple controller example.

 Controllers are cached.
 Add `?reload=true` to the URL to reload your controllers if you make changes.